Lists, Sequences, and Arrays

 @-sigiled variable, you create an

 Array.
 Those are described below.
-If, instead you want to put an actual
+If instead you want to refer directly to a

 @-sigiled variable, you can use binding with

 One of the ways

 @-sigiled variables act like lists is by always supporting positional subscripting.
 Anything bound to a

 @-sigiled value must support the Positional role which guarantees that this is going to fail: